Girl missing from UP: SC unhappy over probe, says investigation report be shared with Delhi Police | Law-Order

 “Where is the question of two weeks,” it said, adding, “You have the call details and yet you have not moved into action.
 We are surprised.”
 The top court directed the Uttar Pradesh Police to share the entire investigation report with the Delhi Police by Thursday.

-In her petition filed through advocate Pai Amit, the girl's mother has sought directions for investigating the disappearance and kidnapping of her daughter and take appropriate action against those who may be found involved in this.
+In her petition filed through advocate Pai Amit, the girl’s mother has sought directions for carrying out investigation into the disappearance and kidnapping of her daughter and take appropriate action against those who may be found involved in this.

 The habeas corpus petition, which has sought to produce the girl before the court, has alleged that despite an FIR being lodged at Gorakhpur and an attempt being made to make a complaint with the Delhi Police, no action has been taken to trace the minor.